+Department of Nursing Nursing Student Handbook Spring 2024

+Nursing Department Student Handbook, Page 2 of 37

-Department of Nursing Nursing Student Handbook Fall 2023 Welcome to the Department of Nursing
+Welcome to the Department of Nursing

-On behalf of the Faculty and staff of the Department of Nursing, we are pleased to welcome you to the Nursing Program.
+On behalf of the Department of Nursing faculty and staff, we welcome you to the Nursing Program.
 We hope that you will have a gratifying, scholarly journey as a nursing student here at Kingsborough Community College.